 Use Process Street for continuous business success!

-You can document the VRIO framework as a process in Process Street.
-Then, whenever your business needs to perform VRIO analysis, just launch a checklist and you’re ready to go!
+- Build a VRIO framework process.
+Document the VRIO framework as a workflow in Process Street.
+Whenever your business needs to perform VRIO analysis, launch a workflow run and walk through it step by step.

-For more on automation and Process Street, check out the webinar below.
+For a deeper look at automation, check out the webinar below.

 Additional reading for achieving continuous business success